aimfeld/CellMorphs/docs/index.md

 # Cellular Automata

-In general, cellular automata (CA) are mathematical models in which space and time are discrete: time proceeds in steps and space is represented as a lattice or array of cells.
+In general, cellular automata are mathematical models in which space and time are discrete: time proceeds in steps and space is represented as a lattice or array of cells.
 The cells have a set of properties (variables) that may change over time.
 The values of the variables of a specific cell at a given time are called the state of the cell.

 Each cell has a set of local rules.
 Given the state of the cell and the states of the cells in its neighborhood these rules determine the state of the cell at the next time step.
 It is important to note that the states of all cells are updated simultaneously (synchronously) based on the (actual or current) values of the variables in their neighborhood according to the local rules.
-If all cells have the same set of rules the CA is called homogeneous.
+If all cells have the same set of rules the cellular automaton is called homogeneous.

-CA have been employed to study pattern formation in nature, e.g. evolution of spiral galaxies or sea shell pattern formation.
+Cellular automata have been employed to study pattern formation in nature, e.g. evolution of spiral galaxies or sea shell pattern formation.

 <table>
     <tr>